Home

 2. All SbK spins use the latest LTS or Long Term Support kernel.
 The reason is stability.
 Newer kernels are available, but most of the time not LTS kernels.
 Most of the time they are ok but some may be marked experimental.
 Kernels are mostly for hardware support.
 Stick to the LTS kernels unless you absolutely need a newer kernel to support specific hardware.
 Should you want to try a newer kernel leave the LTS one in place, do not remove it.
 Keeping two kernels is a good idea.
 If the new kernel has issues with your hardware or a bad update you can then boot into the LTS kernel.

-3. The AUR.
-One of the biggest advantages of running Manjaro is the AUR or Arch User Repository.
-You can install packages that are built from source on your machine.
-But be careful of what you install.
+Be careful of what you install.
 A lot of the time AUR packages rely on AUR package dependencies.
-Those dependencies may be added by different people with different rates of updates.
-This may cause some packages to be held back.
+Those dependencies may be added by different people with different rates of updates, or have requirements missing from some packages even though they are needed.
 That may be ok if what you installed is an application, the application may just stop working.
-But never ever install system components from the AUR unless absolutely positively necessary for your system to function.
-If you do and update while some updates are held back you may end up with a broken system.

 4. All Sbk Spins come with timeshift and timeshift-autosnap installed.
 Timeshift then takes a snapshot of your system before all upgrades.
 The advantage is that if an update fubars your system its relatively easy to roll back to a working setup.
 You can uninstall timeshift or prevent it from taking snapshots, but think long and hard before doing so.